snimu/blog/contents/modded-nanogpt-multi-output/article.md

 x = norm(x) * skip_lambdas[0] + norm(skip_connections[11]) * skip_lambdas[1]
 ```

+Where the `skip_connections` contain the output latents of each layer, at the corresponding position.

 These are the resulting final validation losses over 10 runs:

 ```python